Rise ‘n’ Shine Breakfast and After School Club

-Friday – Infant ‘Golden Assembly’ – celebrating achievement across the week
+Friday – A separate infant and junior ‘Golden Assembly’ – celebrating achievement across the week

 The children play games in the main playground, and when the weather is warm and fine, the field is made available.
 At the end of break time, a bell is rung and the children line up.
 Class teachers come out to meet their classes on the playground and to escort them back in.

 Breaktimes are always supervised by a minimum of two members of staff, who also carry a two way radio.
 This gives them immediate access to the school should they so need it.